UCHIC/CIWS-Pulse-Logger/Hardware/Off_The_Shelf/README.md

 See [here.](https://github.com/UCHIC/CIWS-Pulse-Logger/blob/main/Hardware/Off_The_Shelf/Full_Res_Board.csv)

 ## Instructions
 These instructions use the reference names in the parts csv.
-The hole identifies are printed on the board.
+The hole identifiers are printed on the board.
 Solder each part into the position specified.

 1. Attach pin 1 of IC1 to E1 on the Board.
 2. Attach IC2 pins GND to E30 and SQW to E26.